-Organizations wanting to stay ahead of the curve must focus on delivering an excellent customer experience and impart value at every interaction.
+Organizations wanting to stay ahead of the curve must deliver an excellent customer experience and impart value at every interaction.
 Doing so allows you to retain your highest value customers.

 In this interview, Daniel Farkas, Vice President, EMEA Sales at Box, talks about the importance of having a shared mindset [in building a CS organization] and winning customer’s trust and business by prioritizing [or enabling] their success.

 Daniel joined Box in 2013 to build the CS organization in the EMEA region.
-His role has expanded since then from managing a CS team to leading the global Renewals function and presently, as VP of Sales in EMEA (Europe, Middle East and Africa).
+Since then, his role has expanded from managing a CS team to leading the global Renewals function and presently, as VP of Sales in EMEA (Europe, Middle East, and Africa).

-Prior to joining Box, Daniel led the Enterprise Content Management team at Accenture, where he was helping customers transform their functions and processes to digital.
+Before joining Box, Daniel led the Enterprise Content Management team at Accenture, where he helped customers transform their functions and digital processes.

-On the other hand, CS sits downstream, is impacted by many events that happened during the sales cycle.
+On the other hand, CS sits downstream and is impacted by many events during the sales cycle.
 Think of it: How will you measure CSMs contribution or impact if there are so many metrics that organizations tend to put in place?
 Deployment rates, adoption, activity, renewal rates, NPS scores, and the list goes on.

 Daniel points out, “It is NOT easy (but that doesn’t mean there’s no way of doing it).
-Remember, there are many moving parts happening in the organization that CS organizations can’t control (e.g. mergers or acquisitions of their customers, new stakeholders, change of strategy or direction).
+Remember, many moving parts are happening in the organization that CS organizations can’t control (e.g., mergers or acquisitions of their customers, new stakeholders, change of strategy, or direction).

 However, to ensure the success between these two teams, Daniel suggested: “Organizations should always keep the individual purpose [of these two teams] intact or unbroken.”

 In other words, let the sales team focus on what they do best: selling.
-While the CS team must focus on monitoring the health of their customers, and imparting value at every interaction they have with their customers.
+In comparison, the CS team must monitor its customers’ health and impart value at every interaction they have with their customers.

 CS is a dynamic and multi-faceted function.
 In other words, those who’ll come into this position must have an attitude or mindset of learning endlessly.

-Everyday interactions give CSMs an opportunity to learn about their customers, the different approaches and processes inside the [your] organization, the changes made in the product they support and the market they operate in.
+Everyday interactions allow CSMs to learn about their customers, the different approaches and processes inside the [your] organization, the changes made in the product they support, and the market they operate in.

-Since this is a dynamic world, if anyone comes and says, I’ve been a CSM for 10 years or more and think they will be successful simply on the basis of their prior experience, then that’s the wrong mindset and the path for failure.
-Experience is important, but intellectual curiosity, grit and agility will matter even more in the long term.
+Since this is a dynamic world, if anyone comes and says, I’ve been a CSM for ten years or more and think they will be successful only based on their prior experience, that’s the wrong mindset.
+Experience is important, but intellectual curiosity, grit, and agility will matter even more in the long term.

-“That’s why when hiring for a CS role, keep attitude as part of the key requirements”.
+“That’s why when hiring for a CS role, keep attitude as part of the key requirements.”
 Remember, attitude first and skills second.
-As a whole, the success of a person is determined by their attitude, it is not a table stake, it is required.
+As a whole, a person’s success is determined by their attitude.
+It is not a table stake; it is required.

 In building out a CS organization, the very first thing any organization must do is to take a holistic assessment and honest view of why they need the CS.
-Everyone in the organization must understand the value of this team, especially the top leadership - CEO, COO and CFO.
+Everyone in the organization must understand this team’s value, especially the top leadership - CEO, COO, and CFO.

 Here are some key metrics CS organizations can associate with their CS plans and growth programs.
-They’re probably monitoring a lot of these things but the key point is “how they measure its individual successes”.
-As the saying goes, “what gets measured, gets managed”.
+They’re probably monitoring many of these things, but the key point is “how they measure its successes.”
+As the saying goes, “what gets measured gets managed.”

 2) Gross retention, net retention, and churn.